Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ## Abstract

-This project analyzes disease incidence and population impacts across various counties in California from 2001 to 2022.
-It aims to identify trends in disease occurrence, gender disparities, and geographical hotspots.
-The dataset, sourced from data.gov and supported by the California Department of Public Health, contains records on disease incidence by county, year, gender, and population.
-This analysis utilizes data visualization tools like Tableau and Microsoft Excel to display trends and provide actionable insights into public health patterns.
+This project analyzes disease incidence and population impacts across California counties from 2001 to 2022.
+Using data from the California Department of Public Health, it explores disease trends, gender disparities, and geographical hotspots.
+Analysis tools include Tableau and Microsoft Excel for data visualization, highlighting key public health insights for targeted interventions.

 ## Keywords